44 Gorgeous Grey Gemstones & Crystals with Photos

 Gray quartz is commonly referred to as “Smoky Quartz.”
 Smoky Quartz gets its gray colour from natural irradiation and traces of aluminum.
 It is known for its transparency and often has a smoky or slightly brownish-gray hue.

-Smoky Quartz is the crystal referred to as a "smokey grey" crystal.
-It is a variety of quartz with a distinctive, gray color or smoky gray coloration.
+Smoky Quartz is the crystal referred to as a “smoky grey” crystal.
+It is a variety of quartz with a distinctive gray or smoky-gray colour.

 Why Would You Use Grey Crystals and Gemstones?